 Born in Ft.
 Leavenworth, Kansas, Brian Grossman grew up in a military family.
-They moved often and traveled extensively but eventually settled in Boulder, Colorado which has been home to Brian ever since.
+They moved often and traveled extensively but eventually settled in Boulder, Colorado where Brian lived for the rest of his life.

-Brian has always been a creative spirit.
+Brian was always a creative spirit.
 Inspired by an art teacher, he began drawing in junior high and it quickly became a means of escape for a boy imprisoned in an abusive childhood.

 A couple of years later, he got his first taste of sculpting in a high school wood working class but his latent talent would not be awakened for some years to come.
 Meanwhile, he poured his energy into sports and became a jock, constantly striving to prove himself, seeking the validation he had been deprived of throughout his childhood.